SrEntropy/NPC-l2race/README.md

 # NPC-l2race
-## Goal: Implementing a basic neuromorphic predictive controller for a racing car that adapts to uknown environment racing car track.
+## Goal: Implementing a basic neuromorphic predictive controller for a racing car that adapts to unknown racing car track environments.

-MLP is type of NN architecture that is foundational in DL.
-It is simple, classic and powerful when used right -Data flows forward from input to output (Feedforward).
+MLP is a type of NN architecture that is foundational in DL.
+It is simple, classic, and powerful when used right -Data flows forward from input to output (Feedforward).
 -Network learns by adjusting Weights using BackProp and Gradient descent -Activation Functions(ReLu, sigmoid or tanh) introduces non-linearity, thus allowing to learn complex patters
 Note:
-- Not ideal for sequantial/spatial data (images (CNN),time series or language(use RNN))
+- Not ideal for sequential/spatial data (images (CNN), time series, or language(use RNN))

 MLP is serving as a lightweight policy Net or correction module that will support our Pure Pursuit baseline control.

 Logging to track:
 - State, actions, corrections
-- Rewards (e.g. lateraldevation or lap progress)
+- Rewards (e.g., lateral deviation or lap progress)
 - Online learning loss

 Model saving